-The Grimes King Foundation for the Elderly, Inc., successor to the Home for Aged Colored Women, has — for 160 years — both known and demonstrated that Black lives do matter!
-Today and into the future, we stand in solidarity with peaceful protesters, with the Black Lives Matter movement and all others who join the urgent fight for social justice, racial equity, and human rights.
+The Grimes King Foundation for the Elderly, Inc., successor to the Home for Aged Colored Women, has — for 160 years — both known and demonstrated that “Elderly Black Women’s lives do matter!”

 Today, as the Grimes King Foundation enters this period, it faces a rapidly changing political and demographic environment where the health and well-being—and in some instances—the very lives of elderly women of African descent are at stake.
 It is a far different reality than 1860 Boston, but there are many parallels: The continuing impact of systemic racism on the financial security and well-being of elderly African American women including: their increasing vulnerability to poverty, food insecurity, lack of affordable housing, and quality in-home care.

 Current reality presents both a challenge and an opportunity for the Board of Directors of the Grimes-King Foundation as we consider our strategic direction and envision opportunities to:

 - Generate new and more strategic connections with community members, organizations and partners,

 - Leverage our current resources to generate new resources, and

 - Build collaborations with a wider variety of people and institutions to realize the full promise of our mission and vision.